desiFish/Smart-Aquarium-V4.0/README.md

 A cutting-edge aquarium control system that will revolutionize your underwater world! 🎮

 ### Features to expect:
-- 🌡️ Temperature monitoring and control
+- 🌡️ Temperature monitoring
-- 💧 Water quality management
 - 💡 Smart lighting system
-- 🕒 Automated feeding schedules
-- 📱 Mobile app connectivity
+- 🤜 Better Web UI

 Stay tuned for more updates! 🚀